Alogani/otplinux-core/README.md

 Because this project is not really mature, it is not recommanded to use it for production software.

 Look at https://github.com/Alogani/otplinux if you wish to have a desktop OTP manager on your desktop

+## Possible features to come if requested

+* A fully documented javadoc
+* MD5 algorithm support (although it is less secure)
+* ...